Posted on

 THEWENDYARTISANSMOCK_OFFSHOULDERTUTORIAL_MAVENPATTERNS-28

-…they’re everywhere this summer, aren’t they?
+Off the shoulder tops are everywhere this summer, aren’t they?
 I’m not one to usually bother with fashion trends.
 I’m not a big fan of buying or especially making clothes unless it’s something I really love and will wear loads.
 I do, however, like to get the maximum mileage out of a pattern, fabric and mostly out of my time.
 I thought about this trend for a while and came to the conclusion the off the shoulder top, or The ‘Bardot’ Top (or as my eldest called it Bar-Dot, worth writing a tutorial just for that!), could actually become a holiday summer basic.

-I started with The Wendy Artisan Smock pattern and thought this would be a great little pattern hack to share.
+I started with The Wendy Smock pattern and thought this would be a great little pattern hack to share.
 It does make the most perfect beach cover-up, just lengthen your pattern to get the leg coverage you are after.
 It would also make a delightful holiday dress with a little tie belt at the waist too.
 I’ve made it in an embroidered spot voile.
 Beautiful fabric – but be warned, it is quite sheer in the white if you are going down the dress route!

 And I thought I should probably share it now as in England we’ve had more than 3 days of glorious sunshine this summer, and it’s now 50/50 (yes, I know that’s being optimistic) for the rest of August wether we get any more sunshine.

-| SUPPLIES |
+SUPPLIES

 1. Cut out your pattern using VERSION B (with no centre front neck opening) and don’t cut the binding pattern.